On the origin of V-shaped polarisation spectra in molecular clouds: Results of the one-phase model

-We emphasise that these differences compared to the semi-analytical one-phase model are not due to the effect of optical thickness (which we neglected in our semi-analytical model).
-We tested this by rerunning the POLARIS model with a 100 times lower density.
-The obtained results are almost identical to that of the higher-density run.
+We note that optical depth effects play only a negligible role in the shape of the spectra.
+We tested this by rerunning the POLARIS toy model with a 100 times lower density of 1~cm$^{-3}$.
+The obtained results are almost identical to that of the higher-density runs.
 Only marginal relative changes of the order of a few 1\% are recognisable, mainly at short wavelengths, i.e. where dust emission is expected to become optically thick more quickly.
-However, also for the low-density run, the continued increase of $p$ with $\lambda$ remains.
-We also tested a POLARIS benchmark model where we assumed perfect grain alignment (by setting ``\textsc{$<$ align $>$ alig\_pa}'' in the POLARIS script file).
-This gives qualitatively identical results (not shown here) as in the top panel of Fig.~\ref{fig:polaris}, only the polarisation degree is higher by a factor of $\sim$2.5.
-Therefore, the observed difference in the \textit{shape} of the polarisation spectrum between the POLARIS and the semi-analytical model must have a different origin, which we explore in the following.
+We also checked a POLARIS toy model where we assumed perfect grain alignment (by setting ``\textsc{$<$ align $>$ alig\_pa}'' in the POLARIS script file).
+This gives qualitatively identical results (not shown here) as in Fig.~\ref{fig:polaris}; only the polarisation degree is higher by a factor of $\sim$2.5.
+Hence, the results obtained here can thus be considered as rather robust and intrinsic to the underlying dust temperature distribution ($T_\textrm{sil} \gtrless T_\textrm{carb}$).

+These findings have important implications: In the presence of only \textit{one} emitting phase with a given $T_\textrm{sil}$ and $T_\textrm{carb}$, the polarisation spectrum can only have a declining slope, i.e. $p$ dropping with increasing $\lambda$, if silicate grains are \textit{warmer} than carbonaceous grains.
+This is of particular importance given the fact that there exist observations with a (partly) declining slope of the polarisation spectrum towards a number of sources \citep{Vaillancourt02,Vaillancourt08,Vaillancourt12,Zeng13,Tram24}.
+However, dust models indicate that silicate grains are generally cooler than carbonaceous grains \citep[e.g][]{Draine85,Guhathakurta89,Li01,Bethell07,Draine11}.
+We will come back to this peculiar finding later in Section~\ref{sec:twophase}.